marekrei/encode-explorer/README.md

 Manual
 ----------------------------------
-You have to upload index.php into your server.
+You have to upload 'index.php' and the folder 'javascript' into your server.
 If you open index.php you can edit several settings.
 You should make sure the edited file will be saved in UTF-8!